The-Hybrid-Atelier/siloseam/tool/README.md

-#silicone-pane-tool
+#Siloseam Tool
 =========

-An program that takes an annotated SVG files and produces SVGs for creating expressive silicone bladders.
+This application takes an annotated SVG files and produces SVGs for custom bladder molds.

 We keep a running version of this Rails app on our server at: